-The 2021 Tesla Model 3 gets a revised interior design and new wheel designs, in keeping with reports from the USA last week.
+The 2021 Tesla Model 3 gets a revised interior design and new wheel designs.

 Outside, there’s a new alloy wheel design for the base Model 3 Standard Range Plus, with a more stylish take on the aerodynamic covers previously applied to the base wheels.

 The top-end Model 3 Performance also gets new turbine-style wheels.
 Gone is the chrome trim around the windows across the range, replaced by a new blacked-out finish.
 Tesla has also given the Model 3 a powered tailgate.

 Inside, there’s a new design for the transmission tunnel – or what would be in an internal-combustion car.